SherryZ1215/fruits-app/README.md

 access to the EasyTable and show it in the app

-Added: post probability info to EasyTable
+changed: post time info to EasyTable, convert longitude & latitude info to the name of the city